K-DRAMA REVIEW: “Hospital Playlist” Hums The Meaning Of Friendship Forged By Time and Love

 We could not ask for more of what the diligent cast showcased in the series.
 Hats off to Jo Jung Suk, Yoo Yeon Seok, Jung Kyung Ho, Kim Dae Myung, and Jeon Mi Do for decorating a well-contrived friendship story.

 Just as the narrative is free-spirited and feels good, the five friends cleave to the same tone, like it is specifically made for them.
 That being said, the chemistry of the lead actors is worth praising.
-They did not verbalize every emotion, but viewers feel their familiarity like real-life friends on screen.
+They did not verbalize every emotion, but viewers felt their familiarity like real-life friends on screen.

 In particular, the short anecdotes of their friendship when they were young are a delightful watch.
 It supports the apparent bond they shared as reflected in their eating, drinking, and music sessions.